-“Nintendo” has just announced its newest game for Pokémon Go smartphones.
-The game will involve augmented reality so the player can hunt all the Pokémon.
+Nintendo has just announced its newest smartphone game, Pokémon Go.
+The game will feature augmented reality, allowing players to hunt all the Pokémon.

-To play, simply move to specific locations where Pokémon are on the map, point your cell phone camera and throw a Pokéball.
-The game also has the option to exchange monsters and battle between trainers.
-In the video you can also see a group battle option, against multiple players or against a single Pokémon (in this case, Mewtwo), but Nintendo didn't give many details about how this will work.
+To play, simply travel to specific locations where Pokémon are located on the map, point your phone's camera, and throw a Poké Ball.
+The game also offers options for trading Pokémon and battles between trainers.
+The video also shows a group battle option, against multiple players or against a single Pokémon (in this case, Mewtwo), but Nintendo didn't provide many details on how this will work.

-In addition to the game for smartphones, Nintendo will also launch a device called Pokémon Go Plus, for those who want to continue playing, even without having to touch their cell phone.
-This bracelet should emit signals when there is a Pokémon or trainer nearby.
+In addition to the smartphone game, Nintendo will also release a device called Pokémon Go Plus, for those who want to continue playing without having to touch their phone.
+This bracelet should emit signals when a Pokémon or Trainer is nearby.

-This project will be an evolution of the April 1st game that Nintendo and Google launched in 2014, which allowed hunting Pokémon through Google Maps .
+This project will be an evolution of the April Fool's Day joke that Nintendo and Google launched in 2014, which allowed people to hunt Pokémon through Google Maps .

 Check it out:

-Pokemon Go will be released in 2016, for both iOS and Android, and will be free (but Nintendo has already announced that it will offer an in-game purchase system).
+Pokemon Go will be released in 2016, for both iOS and Android, and will be free (but Nintendo has already announced that it will offer some in-game purchasing system).

 Via: Official Pokémon